 You can also edit existing workflows

 Using the Extreme Workflow Composer Web UI, go the Actions tab, and navigate to a mistral-v2 workflow.
-Select the workflow and click “Edit” at the bottom of the workflow details pane:
+Select the workflow and click “Edit” at the right of the workflow details pane:

 This will launch a new browser tab with your workflow: